FuzionView/FV-Docs/source/ticketviewer.rst

 Ticket Info
 ------------
-Click the Information icon at the top right to see ticket info.
+Click the Information icon at the top right to see additional ticket info.

 .. figure:: /_static/TicketInfo1.png
    :alt: The FuzionView Ticket Viewer